 In this section we review spatial visual features that can be extracted from MPEG compressed video.
-These features can be used to characterize individual video frames, as well as JPEG compressed images.
+These features can be used to characterize individual video frames, as well as JPEG-compressed images.
 They can also be applied to a group of video frames to characterize their aggregate visual property.
 Motion features, which are temporal visual features, will be discussed in the next section.

-3.1.
-DCT DC image sequence
+1. DCT DC Image Sequence

 DCT DC image sequence is an iconic version of the original video.
 Although at a lower resolution, it captures the key content and is very efficient for visual feature extraction.
-All DCT coefficients, including the DC value, are readily available for Iframes in MPEG video.
-For P- and B-frames, however, only the residue error after motion compensation is DCT transformed and coded.
-To get the DCT coefficients in motion-compensated frames, Chang and Messerschmit (1995) developed a compressed-domain algorithm that computes DCT coefficients in translated blocks.
+All DCT coefficients, including the DC value, are readily available for I-frames in MPEG video.
+For P-and B-frames, however, only the residue error after motion compensation is DCT transformed and coded.
+To get the DCT coefficients in motion-compensated frames, Chang and

+Messershmidt [9] developed a compressed-domain algorithm that computes DCT coefficients in translated blocks.
 This is based on the fact that the DCT is a linear transform.
 The algorithm becomes very efficient if only part of the DCT coefficients (e.g., the DC coefficient) is needed.
-Yeo and Liu (1995a), as well as Shen and Delp (1995), also proposed efficient algorithms to approximate DCT DC values for P- and B-frames.
+Yeo and Liu [63], as well as Shen and Delp [50], also proposed efficient algorithms to approximate DCT DC values for P- and B-frames.

-Once the DCT DC image sequence is constructed, features can be extracted (e.g., vectors formed by the YUV values of the DC images, and used for shot boundary detection, key frame extraction, and other video indexing purposes (Chen et al., 1998; Kobla et al., 1997a; Yeo and Liu, 1995b)).
+Once the DCT DC image sequence is constructed, features can be extracted (e.g., vectors formed by the YUV values of the DC images, and used for shot boundary detection, key frame extraction, and other video indexing purposes [64, 10, 32]).

 The DCT DC sequences sometimes give better or more robust results for tasks like shot boundary detection because of its low-pass filtering nature.
-Note that for MPEG-1 video and some MPEG-2 video, the 4:2:0 macroblock format is used, so that the color resolution is half the intensity resolution (i.e., $8 \times 8$ sub-sampled for intensity, $16 \times 16$ sub-sampled for chrominance).
+Note that for MPEG-1 video and some MPEG-2 video, the 4:2:0 macroblock format is used, so that the color resolution is half the intensity resolution (i.e., 8 x 8 sub-sampled for intensity, 16 x 16 sub-sampled for chrominance).

-3.2.
-Color
+2. Color